RobinLinus/coins-legacy/notes/coins-protocol.md

 In total, this scheme requires only 32 bytes of overhead in Bitcoin's blockchain.

 (Additionally, 32 bytes for the first nonce commitment is required.
-Is a Taproot-like construction possible? )
+Is a Taproot-like construction possible to hide the commitment in a public key? )